electricimp/imp-central-impt/DevelopmentGuide.md

 3. Go to the `dev` directory.

 4. Delete your application Project, the source files and all impCentral API entities.
 The “MyDevDG” Device Group and all its builds (including *flagged* ones) will be deleted, and its devices will be unassigned from it.
-“MyProduct” will be deleted.
+The “MyProduct” Product will be deleted.

 ```
 > impt project delete --all